pepicrft/ppineraes-old/posts/2016-03-23-automating-review-tasks.md

 ---
 layout: post
-title: "Automating iOS review tasks with Danger"
+title: 'Automating iOS review tasks with Danger'
-excerpt: "Post that explains how to automate review tasks with the help of the tool Danger"
+excerpt: 'Post that explains how to automate review tasks with the help of the tool Danger'
 modified: 2016-03-23
 tags: [review, danger, pr, github]
 ---